dojo/cli-create-app/src/templates/README.md

 ## Build

-Run `dojo build` to create a production build for the project.
-The built artifacts will be stored in the `dist` directory.
+Run `dojo build --mode dist` (the `mode` option defaults to `dist`) to create a production build for the project.
+The built artifacts will be stored in the `output/dist` directory.

+## Development Build

+Run `dojo build --mode dev` to create a development build for the project.
+The built artifacts will be stored in the `output/dev` directory.

 ## Development server

-Run `dojo build -w` to create a development build and start a development server.
+Run `dojo build --mode dev --watch memory --serve` to create an in memory development build and start a development server with hot reload.
 By default the server runs on port `9999`, navigate to `http://localhost:9999/`.

-If port `9999` is already in use, the next available port in the `9990:9999` range (working backwards) will be used.
-The selected port is output to the console at the start of the `dojo build -w` process.
-The app will automatically reload if you change any of the source files.
+To change the port of the development use the `--port` option.

 ## Running unit tests

+To run the unit tests, first the run a test build with `dojo build --mode test`.
+The build test artifacts are written to the `output/test` directory.

-Run `dojo test` to run the projects unit tests.
+Then `dojo test` to run the projects unit tests.
 These tests are located in the `tests/unit` directory.
+The `--watch` options can be used with the test build which means that `dojo test` can be re-run without needing to re-build the full application each time.

 ## Running functional tests

-Run `dojo test -f` to run the projects functional tests.
+To run the functional tests, first the run a test build with `dojo build --mode test` and then `dojo test -f` to run the projects functional tests.
 These tests are located in the `tests/functional` directory.

 ## Further help